dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 The dispose pattern has three variations:

 1. You implement the <xref:System.IDisposable> interface when a class owns the creation of an `IDisposable` instance member.
-In this scenario, the implementation of the <xref:System.IDisposable.Dispose%2A?displayProperty=nameWithType> method calls `.Dispose` on the disposable instance member.
+In this scenario, the implementation of the <xref:System.IDisposable.Dispose%2A?displayProperty=nameWithType> method calls `Dispose` on the disposable instance member.
+This variation does not require a `Dispose(bool)` overload.

 1. You wrap each unmanaged resource that a type uses in a <xref:System.Runtime.InteropServices.SafeHandle?displayProperty=nameWithType> or derived class of <xref:System.Runtime.InteropServices.SafeHandle?displayProperty=nameWithType>.
 In this case, you implement the <xref:System.IDisposable> interface and an additional `Dispose(bool)` method.
 This is the recommended variation and doesn't require overriding the <xref:System.Object.Finalize%2A?displayProperty=nameWithType> method.